PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-06 09:27:14
+Last updated: 2024-04-06 09:27:48
-Random Quote: There's proving and there's knowing. -  Bill Oakley
+Random Quote: Finally, you will be among pears who understand you.
+Maybe you'll even make some friends. - Morticia Addams